rsdoiel/simplesearch/README.md

 # wsearch

-Implement a set of commandline tools to index a static website for use by _ws_ websearch option.
+Implement a set of commandline tools to index a static website rendering inverted word lists to be used by [ws](https://github.com/rsdoiel/ws) websearch option.